hanselowski/athene_system/README.md

         pip install -r requirements.txt

-2. To reproduce the the results of our best submission to the FNC-1, please go to https://drive.google.com/drive/folders/0B0-muIdcdTp7cUhVdFFqRHpEcVk?usp=sharing  and download the files features.zip and model.zip.
+2. In order to reproduce the the results of our best submission to the FNC-1, please go to https://drive.google.com/drive/folders/0B0-muIdcdTp7cUhVdFFqRHpEcVk?usp=sharing  and download the files features.zip and model.zip.